 The Red Clover Book Award is designed for children in kindergarten through fourth grade.
-Each year thousands of Vermont school children read the 10 nominated picture books and vote for their favorite in the spring.
-The award has been handed out annually since 1997.
+Each year thousands of Vermont school children read the 10 nominated picture books and cast their votes for their favorite in the spring.
+The award has been presented annually since 1997.

 Red Clover Book Award Committee Website